 These workouts can be done within 15 to 30 minutes.
 Unless you are an elite athlete, anything more than that is a waste of time.

-Bar none, strength training is the most efficient exercise for anyone with limited time.
+Bar none, strength training ranks high among the best fitness workouts because it is the most efficient exercise for anyone with limited time.
 Whether you are talking aerobics, balance, endurance or flexibility, strength training is the best fitness workout that enables you to meet every component of fitness.

 If commuting to and from a gym to use weight-training equipment is taking a chunk out of your day and your pocket, you don’t have to eliminate strength training -- one of the best fitness workouts ever.